splunk/observability-workshop/workshop/aws/ec2/README.md

 The following variables are available.
 Edit `terraform.tfvars` to reflect what you need.

+### Required variables

 - `aws_region`: Which region do you want the instances in?
 - `aws_instance_count`: How many instances?
-- `slug`: Workshop name slug that will be used to tag aws resources (keep this short as this forms part of the instance hostname e.g. `acme`)
+- `slug`: Short name/tag, e.g. acme.
+Used to derive project and hostnames, AWS tags and terraform workspace e.g. `emea-ws`)
+- `instance_password`: Password for the EC2 instance

+### Optional variables

 - `splunk_access_token`: Observability Access Token
 - `splunk_rum_token`: Observability RUM Token
 - `splunk_realm`: Observability Realm
+- `subnet_count`: How many subnets to create.
+The default is 2.

+### Instance type variables

-- `splunk_presetup`: Provide a preconfigured instance (OTel Collector and Online Boutique deployed with RUM enabled)
+- `splunk_presetup`: Provide a preconfigured instance (OTel Collector and Online Boutique deployed with RUM enabled).
+The default is FALSE.
-- `splunk_jdk`: Install OpenJDK and Maven on the instance
+- `splunk_jdk`: Install OpenJDK and Maven on the instance.
+The default is FALSE.

 ## 6. Create a Terraform plan